pedromsantos/vaughan/README.md

 ## Usage

-### SonicPI integration (Experimental, still very new may change a lot)
+### SonicPI integration (Experimental, still very new, may change a lot)

-There is nows a DSL for communicating with SonicPi, requires SonicPi on machine and requires SonicPi to be running.
+There is now a DSL for communicating with SonicPi, requires SonicPi on machine and requires SonicPi to be running.

 ### Example usage